 Ramsey Russell: Really?

 Brent Wood: Yeah, and they’ve tried, they’ve put some turkey federation programs together to try and rehabilitate turkey habitat and pheasant and stuff like that.
 Will it ever make, I have no idea.
-But as far as duck hunting, it’s not your typical everyday place to go, but places like Mike Simms has got a place like I’ve got, our neighbours over here, they’ve got a 3000 acre place.
+But as far as duck hunting, it’s not your typical everyday place to go, but places like Mike Simms has got a place like I’ve got, our neighbors over here, they’ve got a 3000 acre place.
 There’s a lot of big families from Dallas that have come out here and done some impoundments, done some restoration worked to –

 Ramsey Russell: But even on a 3000 acre property, it’s still a very relatively small portion is even available or possible to develop any kind of waterfowl habitat.